 Independence of Director

-The Independent Non-Executive Directors are not employees and they do not participate in the day-to-day management as well as the daily business of PIE.
+The Independent Non-Executive Directors has not been within the last 3 years being the employees of the Company and they do not participate in the day-to-day management as well as the daily business of PIE.
 They bring an external perspective, constructively challenge and assist Company to develop corporate strategy, scrutinize the performance of Management in meeting approved goals and objectives, and monitor the risk profile of the Company’s business.

 The Independent Directors are to provide shareholders with an independent voice on the Board and reduce accusations of self-interest in the behaviour of executives.